-^{3.} Direct ROM Hauled to HLP Incremental COG: Bottom Incremental cut off grade for material that are placed directly from the pit to the heap leach facility that covers leaching costs and extra incremental haulage only.
+2. LG Stockpile - COG: Incremental cut-off grade for material that are placed directly from the pit to the LG stockpile that covers leaching, re-handling, and extra incremental haulage costs only.

 The mineral reserve estimations take into consideration on-site operating costs (mining, processing, site services, freight, general and administration), geotechnical analysis for open pit wall angles, metallurgical recoveries, and selling costs.
-In addition, the Mineral Reserves incorporate allowances for mining recovery and dilution and overall economic viability.
+In addition, the Mineral Reserves incorporate allowances for mining dilution and overall economic viability.